VenkateshAddala/VenkateshAddala/_pages/cv.md

 - **Data Migration**: Spearheaded the migration from Informatica and Teradata to Snowflake for Cummins, enhancing data retrieval and storage efficiencies.
 - **Enhanced BI Capabilities**: Integrated ETL data with Oracle Business Intelligence (OBIEE) for improved visualization and reporting.
 - **Technical Exploration**: Conducted a Proof of Concept (POC) using Scala for multi-platform data ingestion.
-- **Tech Stack**: Python, PySpark, SQL, Snowflake, Databricks, Scala, Informatica, Teradata.
+- **Tech Stack**: Python, PySpark, SQL, Snowflake, Databricks, Scala, Starburst, Informatica, Teradata.

 ### **Software Engineer, Exafluence Inc.**